merif-workshops/merif-workshops.github.io/schedule.md

 ---

 ### Location
 The event will begin in Room B1220 in the lower level of the GW Science and Engineering Hall, located at [800 22nd St NW](https://goo.gl/maps/MF9dwPWCxDzmwpc79), one block from the Foggy Bottom Metro station.
-The tutorial sessions will split up into different rooms.
+See the [Venue](../venue) page for more details.

 ### Wednesday May 29